JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 Latest
 ------

-- **May 2025:** Accepted publication: "ADEQ-KAN: Deep Equilibrium Kolmogorov–Arnold Networks for Robust Classification."
+- **May 2025:** Accepted publication: "DEQ-KAN: Deep Equilibrium Kolmogorov–Arnold Networks for Robust Classification."

 - **May 2025:** Accepted publication: "A Hybrid Learnable Fusion of ConvNeXt and Swin Transformer for Optimized Image Classification."